k2-fsa/icefall/docs/source/recipes/librispeech/conformer_ctc.rst

   - ``--method``

     This specifies the decoding method.
-This script support seven decoding methods.
+This script supports 7 decoding methods.
     As for ctc decoding, it uses a sentence piece model to convert word pieces to words.
     And it needs neither a lexicon nor an n-gram LM.

-    For example, the following command uses CTC topology for rescoring:
+    For example, the following command uses CTC topology for decoding:

     .. code-block::

       $ cd egs/librispeech/ASR
-      $ ./conformer_ctc/decode.py --method ctc-decoding --max-duration 300 --bucketing-sampler False
+      $ ./conformer_ctc/decode.py --method ctc-decoding --max-duration 300

     And the following command uses attention decoder for rescoring: